Hekstra-Lab/valdo/README.md

 **Note Regarding Models:** In this section, models are also required for each dataset.
 These can also be obtained by refinement via PHENIX for each dataset, and they should be stored in a single folder, with the same naming convention (i.e. `##.mtz`).

 We offer a command-line tool for automatic refinement using PHENIX.
 Based on our tests, starting with a single apo model yields satisfactory phases and models for the following real-space maps.
 You can find an example `refine_drug.eff` file in the `notebook/` directory.
+You can modify the `eff` configuration file based on your needs!

 <details>
 <summary>Code Example:</summary>